New Plant Care Guide

-Remember, your plants have been on quite a journey in a dark box to get to your garden.
+- Your plants have been on quite a journey in a dark box to get to your garden.
 Some stress or yellowing may occur in transit.
 However, the new growth will become the proper shade of green when the plant has recovered from shipping and acclimated to its new environment.

-A strong, healthy root system is what matters most.
+- Remember that a strong, healthy root system is what matters most.
 Minor temporary damage can sometimes occur in transit, but a healthy root system will quickly promote new leaf growth.

 After unboxing, check each pot to see if it requires watering.
 If the soil is visually dry, water the plant until the soil is thoroughly moist.

 Give plants time to slowly transition to their new environment.

 - After watering, place all new plants in a location of moderate temperature and light (but out of hot full sun) for a day or two until they adjust from shipping.
 Next, move plants to their permanent location and allow them to acclimate to their new home for about a week.
 Allow plants acclimate to their new home before fertilizing.

 - If you plan to plant outdoors, slowly “harden off” your plants by gradually increasing their exposure to sunlight and outdoor conditions.

 - For indoor planting, make sure to provide lots of light and do your best to mimic the desired climate conditions.